redhat-developer/openshift-web-console-customizations/competition/README.md

-# OpenShift Web Console Competition
+# OpenShift 4 Console Competition

-Submissions for the OpenShift Web Console Competition.
+Submissions for the OpenShift Console Competition.

 ## Guidelines

-Refer to [this document](GUIDELINES.md) for the full set of guidelines related to the OpenShift Web Console Competition.
+Refer to [this document](GUIDELINES.md) for the full set of guidelines related to the OpenShift Console Competition.

 ## Adding your content